Don Cannon

-Donald Cannon (born August 2, 1979) is an American DJ, record producer, songwriter, and record executive.
-Cannon is a co-founder of the Atlantic Records imprint, Generation Now.
-He was also a member of the prominent Atlanta mixtape collective, Aphilliates Music Group, with his long-time collaborator and fellow Generation Now founder, DJ Drama.
-Over the course of his career, Cannon has produced tracks and albums for artists like Jeezy, Logic, Lil Uzi Vert, Lil Wayne, Ludacris, 50 Cent, and numerous others.
-He also served as the Vice President of A&R at Def Jam Recordings.
+Donald Cannon (born August 2, 1979) is an American DJ, record producer, and record executive who served as Vice President of A&R at Def Jam Recordings from 2012 to 2018.
+With DJ Drama, he is the co-founder of the record label Generation Now, an imprint of Atlantic Records that has signed artists including Lil Uzi Vert and Jack Harlow.
+Furthermore, Cannon and DJ Drama are members of the Atlanta-based mixtape collective, Aphilliates Music Group.

+As a record producer, Cannon has produced singles and albums for artists including Jeezy, Logic, Lil Uzi Vert, Lil Wayne, Ludacris, 50 Cent, and Eminem, among others.

 Early life and education

-Cannon was born on August 2, 1979 in Philadelphia, Pennsylvania.
+Cannon was born on August 2, 1979, in Philadelphia, Pennsylvania.
 He was raised largely in West Philadelphia.
 At the age of 5, he received his first set of turntables, a mixer, and a karaoke machine.
 By age 11, he had DJed numerous events, including his aunt's wedding reception.
 After high school, Cannon moved to Atlanta, Georgia to attend Clark Atlanta University.
 While there, he met up with other Philadelphia natives, DJ Drama and DJ Sense.
 The three formed the Aphilliates while in college together as a loose collection of DJs.
 Cannon also began DJing parties and clubs in Atlanta's inner city.